 Work your legs hard to make the muscles grow and gain definition.
-Use exercises that target the quads and hamstrings to fatigue your leg muscles so that you can build them up, bigger and better.
+Use a leg workout for definition that targets the quads and hamstrings to fatigue your leg muscles so that you can build them up, bigger and better.
 This is the time to use more specific leg exercises, rather than general strength movements.

 Some leg exercises, like squats, use a lot of weight but not all of it is focused on your legs.
 Similar to the deadlift, a lot of the weight is carried by your back and ab muscles, as well as your glutes.